 Simple English definitions for legal terms

-Read a random definition: arms, right to bear
+Read a random definition: board of equalization

 Emptor is a Latin word that means "buyer" or "purchaser".
 It is used in civil law to refer to someone who buys something.
 The phrase "caveat emptor" means "let the buyer beware".
 This means that when you buy something, you are responsible for making sure it is what you want and that it works properly.
 The seller is not responsible for any problems that may arise after the sale.
 However, modern laws have limited the importance of this doctrine.